SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

 >           </model>
 >         </sdf>

 Once the model has been updated, we are ready to run our robot and capture the environment with our custom sensor.
-Call roslaunch with an empty world on gazebo.
+Call roslaunch with an empty world in Gazebo.

       roslaunch gazebo_ros empty_world.launch